-Today’s the last day of posts for Valentine’s Breakfast.
+Today is the last day of posts for Valentine’s Breakfast.
 I hope you found something yummy to make your loved ones, if not you are welcome to peruse my breakfast category for other yummy ideas.
-Today’s recipe is one I found in a recent Healthy Cooking issue.
+Today’s recipe is one I found in a recent issue of Healthy Cooking.
 A reader sent in her original recipe asking them to lighten it up for her.
-Not sure how many calories the original had but this one comes in at 326 calories a serving.
+Not sure how many calories the original had in it but this version of the chocolate croissant pudding comes in at 326 calories a serving.

 I did adjust the recipe slightly, but I think the calorie amount would be about the same or less.
 However, I do think that this dish could use a little more chocolate.
 I suggest making a little chocolate ganche to drizzle over each serving which would up the calories a little, but you just want a little drizzle here.
-It would also be excellent served with some fresh strawberries.
+I have included it in the recipe.
+This chocolate croissant pudding would also be excellent served with some fresh strawberries on top.

 - 15 mini or cocktail sized day-old croissants, split (10 oz. pkg)